RX-M/web-public/self-study/cks-mod-5/cks-mod-5-drill-answer.md

   Normal  Pulled     13s   kubelet            Container image "rxmllc/trash-levels:1.1" already present on machine Normal  Created    13s   kubelet            Created container pod-security-practice Normal  Started    13s   kubelet            Started container pod-security-practice

-~$
 </code></pre>

-RX-M can provide more help with preparing for the CKS exam in one of our CKS bootcamps; we offer open enrollments and private engagements for teams or organizations.